At Laurel House, we provide face-to-face and online counselling to adults and children affected by sexual assault.

 There is no expectation that you will discuss the details of the sexual assault and abuse that you have experienced, it is your choice.
 The most important thing is that the counselling needs to be useful to you.
 If this is not the case, we strongly encourage you to let your counsellor know.
 We are here to help.

 Laurel House takes confidentiality very seriously.
-At your first session, your counsellor will explain in detail your rights to confidentiality, and the legal right of the service.
+At your first session, your counsellor will explain in detail your rights to confidentiality, and the legal obligations of the service.